 This course targets engineers having existing knowledge about embedded Linux who wish to use the Buildroot build system to automate the build process of their embedded Linux system, make it easier and fully reproducible, benefit from thousands of pre-existing packages and create custom Linux systems perfectly adapted to their products.

+See the detailed agenda.
 At the end of this course, you will be ready to use the Buildroot to develop your own embedded Linux system and the applications running on it.

 Bootlin’s expertise on Buildroot